prince475/react-hooks/README.md

     triggers another render.
   - Your component’s second render.
 React still sees useState(0), but because React remembers that you set index to 1, it returns [1, setIndex] instead.

+Giving a component multiple state variables
+You can have as many state variables of as many types as you like in one component.
+This component has two state variables, a number index and a boolean showMore that’s toggled when you click “Show details”: